MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

 intellectual effort that consists in admitting that nature behaves *as if* the computer was in fact transmitting work to the phase space.

-From analogy of phase space with an ieal gaz, we postulate that the (physical) thermodynamical entropy drope in the *DM* during iteration number :math:`(c+1)` is
+From analogy of phase space with an ideal gas, we postulate that the (physical) thermodynamical entropy drop in the *DM* during iteration number :math:`(c+1)` is

 .. math ::

     \Delta S^{(c, c+1)}_{DM} = k_{\Gamma} \cdot log \left( \frac{\nu(\Omega^{(c+1)})}{\nu(\Omega^{(c)})} \right)

-The total entropy drope due to all iterations until (and with) iteration number :math:`(c)` is therefore
+The total entropy drop due to all iterations until (and with) iteration number :math:`(c)` is therefore

 .. math ::